 Some therapists are more active in sessions - asking questions, leading the conversation - while others are more passive, preferring to let you, the patient, direct the conversation.
-For example, Cognitive Behavioural Therapy (CBT), a common therapeutic intervention, is typically goal-directed and collaborative, involving homework assignments with a set of objectives to be worked on together with the therapist.
-Person-Centred Therapy, on the other hand, generally focuses on helping a patient find solutions to problems on their own.
+For example, Cognitive Behavioural Therapy (CBT), a common therapeutic intervention, is typically goal-directed and collaborative, involving homework assignments with a set of objectives to be worked on with the therapist.
+On the other hand, person-centred therapy generally focuses on helping a patient find solutions to problems on their own.

-Again, neither approach is right or wrong.
-It really depends on how compatible the therapist’s approach is with your end goal.
+Neither approach is right nor wrong.
+It depends on how compatible the therapist’s approach is with your end goal.

 Does a therapist have the expertise to address the issues you face?

-Each therapist is an expert in his or her own field or approach.
-Therapists are licensed to treat a wide variety of patients and conditions, but some matters, like marital problems or work-related stresses are better addressed by therapists with more niched expertise.
+Each therapist is an expert in their field or approach.
+Therapists are licensed to treat various patients and conditions, but therapists with more niched expertise better address some matters, like marital problems or work-related stresses.

 Do you even like the therapist?

-This is a very important question that is often overlooked by those who are new to therapy.
-Therapy isn’t always easy nor enjoyable.
-There are sometimes painful and difficult life patterns that will be dredged up and addressed.
-This is a part of the healing process and can quite frankly be uncomfortable.
-It is therefore essential that the therapist is respectful, appropriate, trustworthy, and likeable.
+This is a fundamental question often overlooked by those new to therapy.
+Therapy isn’t always easy or enjoyable.
+Sometimes painful and challenging life patterns will be dredged up and addressed.
+This is a part of the healing process and can, quite frankly, be uncomfortable.
+Therefore, the therapist must be respectful, appropriate, trustworthy, and likeable.

 Here are some things to remember:

-You can test drive multiple therapists to find the right fit.
+You can test-drive multiple therapists to find the right fit.
 This is 100% normal.
-Patience is part of the process - it can take a lot of effort and time to properly process overwhelming emotions and thoughts in order to heal.
+Patience is part of the process - it can take a lot of effort and time to process overwhelming emotions and thoughts to heal properly.

 Things a therapist won’t (and shouldn’t) do:

-They are there to guide and to help unpack pent up experiences and energies.
+They are there to guide and help unpack pent-up experiences and energies.
 Therapy is not magic, but it can help provide the building blocks with which to rebuild a healthier life.

-While therapists do teach patients new skills that can be used to figure out solutions to existing problems, they will not tell the patient what to do nor how to do it.
-Therapy is about regaining control by slowly building up new habits and rewiring negative thought processes.
+While therapists teach patients new skills to find solutions to existing problems, they will not tell the patient what to do nor how to do it.
+Therapy is about regaining control by slowly building new habits and rewriting negative thought processes.

-As human beings, therapists are susceptible to their own prejudices and conditioning.
-However, a good therapist should never make a patient feel uncomfortable for their experiences.
+As human beings, therapists are susceptible to their prejudices and conditioning.
+However, a good therapist should never make patients feel uncomfortable about their experiences.

 There is no doubt that support, compassion, and empathy are critical tenets of effective therapy.
-That said, therapists are able to recognise problematic behaviour, ineffective patterns, and resistance to help foster your growth.
+That said, therapists can recognise problematic behaviour, ineffective patterns, and resistance to help foster your growth.

 What can you expect from your first few therapy sessions?

-The first few therapy sessions will be spent getting to know each other, and establishing needs and boundaries.
-While it isn’t necessary to talk about deep, dark secrets immediately, being able to communicate openly and candidly, and understand each other will determine how well the therapy will go.
+The first few therapy sessions will be spent getting to know each other and establishing needs and boundaries.
+While it isn’t necessary to talk about deep, dark secrets immediately, communicating openly and candidly and understanding each other will determine how well the therapy will go.

 Questions a therapist might ask: